The Effects of Parental Substance Abuse on Children

 Finally, kids who are raised by a parent with a substance abuse problem are more likely to develop one themselves.
 Adolescents tend to mimic their parent’s behavior and believe that it is acceptable for them to use drugs and alcohol to cope with their stresses and problems, just as their parents do.

 Or if they choose not to abuse substances themselves, they are more likely, especially girls in particular, to date or marry someone who is also an addict.
-This is because their self-worth and locus of control has been skewed, continuing them on an unhealthy path of mistreatment and abuse.
+This is because their self-worth and locus of control have been skewed, continuing them on an unhealthy path of mistreatment and abuse.

 The Emotional Toll